acerbilab/pyvbmc/README.md

 github pages listens to main branch, detects changes and rebuilds documentation
 ```

+#### General structure

+For each new class, function, etc. a `.rst` file needs to be created in an appropriate folder.
+The folder names are arbitrary, for now we have `functions`, `classes`, etc.
+The `.rst` file contains the text in [reStructuredText format](https://en.wikipedia.org/wiki/ReStructuredText), a lightweight markup language with special commands that tell Sphynx where to compile the documentation, for example:

+```
+.. autoclass:: pyvbmc.vbmc.VBMC
+   :members:
+```

-Refer to existing documentation for an overview.
+Refer to existing documentation for an overview of the file structure.
 So far the documentation includes the following:

 - Status of the Port (what is missing?)
 - Reference to the respective file of the original [MATLAB](https://github.com/lacerbi/vbmc) implementation
 - known issues (if something is currently suboptimal in pyvbmc)
 - the documentation of the Python code (generated from the docstrings)

+For each new file, a link needs to be added manually to the [index page](https://github.com/lacerbi/pyvbmc/blob/main/docsrc/source/index.rst).
 Please keep the documentation up to date.
 (Sphinx logs possible issues when compiling the documentation.)

-For each new class, function, etc. a `.rst` file needs to be created in an appropriate folder.
-The folder names are arbitrary, for now we have `functions`, `classes`, etc.
-The `.rst` file contains the text (in a sort of Markdown) and special commands that tell Sphynx where to compile the documentation, for example

-```
-.. autoclass:: pyvbmc.vbmc.VBMC
-   :members:
-```

-For each new file, a link needs to be added manually to the [index page](https://github.com/lacerbi/pyvbmc/blob/main/docsrc/source/index.rst).

 ### Exceptions